Changissnz/selfinterest/README.md

 of a force.
 But the motivation is very similar, at least, to the deterministic qualities of the corresponding self, hence why the simile of the biological code of RNA and DNA was used to help describe this force.
-In common usage, when one is said to be "motivated" for something or to do something, in the factuality of this text's description, it is the directionality of will that has been geared towards that something.
+In common usage, when one is said to be "motivated" for something or to do something, by the factuality of this text's description, it is the directionality of will that has been geared towards that something.
 However, without the motivation that is responsible for the capability, in addition to the physical requirements,